News

 The author

-After spending many years abroad, Brigitte Demeure moved to the Vaucluse region of France where she worked as an export manager and lecturer in Germanic studies at the University of Avignon, while at the same time carrying out humanitarian activities.
-She then went back to school and now holds a Master 2 in intercultural negotiation and a PhD in history, obtained in 2017.
+After spending many years abroad, Brigitte Demeure moved to the Vaucluse region of France, where she worked as an export manager and lecturer in Germanic Studies at the University of Avignon, while at the same time working in humanitarian associations.
+She then resumed her studies and now holds a Master 2 in Intercultural Negotiation and a PhD in History, obtained in 2017.
 She works as a consultant for an international federation of public purchasers committed to better working conditions in their electronics supply chains.
-She has co-organised and participated in numerous psychohistorical, historical and psychoanalytical conferences in Germany, the US and France.
-She has received two awards from ACOPSA (American College of Psychoanalysts): the Henry P. and M. Page Laughlin Clinical Research Award; the Distinguished Citizen Award for her International Outstanding Contributions to Psychoanalysis and the Public Well-Being (2014).
+She has co-organised and taken part in numerous symposia on psychohistory, history and psychoanalysis in Germany, the United States and France.
+She has received two ACOPSA awards (American College of Psychoanalysts): the Henry P. and M. Page Laughlin Clinical Research Award the Distinguished Citizen Award for her International Outstanding Contributions to Psychoanalysis and the Public Well-Being (2014).

 Jessica de Bideran, Julie Deramond, Patrick Fraysse (dir.)